simonklee/redoc/readme.md

 * `redoc [group|command]` will either display a given command or all commands in a group.
 * `redoc -d` displays a long description for Redis commands.
-* `redoc -lc` will output all available commands in a comprehensive list.
+* `redoc -lc` output all available Redis commands in a comprehensive list.
-* `redoc -lg` will output all available groups in a comprehensive list.
+* `redoc -lg` output all available Redis groups in a comprehensive list.

 ## Update